Skip to content

 • exclude — remove it from voice control entirely

-plus bulk exclusions (patterns/domains/areas) for things like smart-plug status LEDs that show up as controllable lights.
+plus bulk exclusions (patterns/domains/areas) for things like smart-plug status LEDs that show up as controllable lights, and a Lists section for the shopping/to-do voice layer — pick which HA to-do list a bare "the list" means and give lists spoken aliases ("the groceries"); see Built-in Skills → Lists.
 Saving writes curation.yaml and refreshes the topology immediately.
 The tab needs kenzy-llm reachable and dashboard.controls: true to edit (read-only otherwise).
 See Home Assistant.

 Activity